 Confirming Actions

-you’re prompted to confirm if you want the installation process to continue.
+to install a package, you’re typically prompted to confirm if you want the installation process to continue.
 Choco also requires confirmation for additional packages that get called as a dependency for your initial package.

 You can see below an example of how Chocolatey first prompts to install Firefox before actually performing the action.